 Divvying up work isn't just on-paper project management — it's also about people and their development.
 What is someone's role?
 What interests them the most?
-Which skills do they need to learn to advance?
-Being able to give the right projects to the people who are interested in and ready for them is a key component of being a people manager.
+Which important skills do they need to learn to advance?
+Being able to give the right projects to the people who are interested in and ready for them is a key component of being a successful manager.

 When you have a clear picture of each role and each employee, distribution of tasks will seem much more obvious.